Thursday June 13, 2013

-SLIDESHOW: For being the greatest villain of the Superman universe, Lex Luthor, at least in his Silver Age incarnation, had the worst reason for turning evil.
-It's all about hair follicles.
-Even as a kid I didn't get it.
-“But Superboy saved him,” I always thought.
-“He'd be dead if it wasn't for Superboy.”
-On the other hand, who else can Superman turn to for a good battle?
+SLIDESHOW: For the greatest villain of the Superman universe, Lex Luthor had the worst reason for turning evil: hair.
+But who else can Superman turn to for a good battle?
 Brainiac?
-Like a green, computerized Luthor.
 Bizarro?
-Absurd.
+Mr. Mxyzptlk?
 The Japateurs?
-Superman has always had a villain problem and the unintentional winner of this dilemma has been Lex Luthor.
+Superman has always had a supervillain problem and the default winner was Luthor.

-1966: Jackson Beck, the voice of Bluto in the classic “Popeye” cartoons, and narrator of both “Adventures of Superman” on the radio (“Faster than a speeding bullet!” etc.) and Woody Allen's great mocumentary “Take the Money and Run,” became the second actor to take on LL, in Fimation's “The New Adventures of Superman.”
-Initially he required help from magicians like Merlin; but increasingly he relied on his own evil genius.
+1966: Jackson Beck, the voice of Bluto in the classic “Popeye” cartoons, and narrator of Woody Allen's “Take the Money and Run,” became the second actor to take on Lex, in Fimation's “The New Adventures of Superman” in 1966.

 1978: Ah, what a joy!
-Gene Hackman took the role because Brando took the role of Jor-El, but Hackman got all the good lines.
+Gene Hackman took the role because Brando was involved, but Hackman got all the good lines.
 “It's amazing that brain can generate enough power to keep those legs moving.”
 “Otis, it isn't that I don't trust you ….
-I don't trust you, Otis.
-What did you do?”
+I don't trust you, Otis.”
 “That's krytponite, Superman.
-Little souvenir from the old hometown?
-I spared no expense to make you feel right at home.”
+Little souvenir from the old hometown?”
 At the same time, Hackman refused to do what Brando had done in “Apocalypse Now”: shave his head.

 1996: The first episode of “Lois & Clark” ended with a tete-a-tete between Superman and Luthor outside Luthor's office and “Superman: The Last Son of Krypton” does the same.
-Luthor is voiced by Clancy Brown, a good actor doomed to be forever known as Capt.
+Luthor here is voiced by Clancy Brown, a good actor doomed to be forever known as Capt.
 Hadley, the sadistic prison guard of “Shawshank Redemption.”